amd/aocl-sparse/README.md

 ```

 #### Building the documentation
-To create the AOCL-Sparse PDF documentation, build with the option `BUILD_DOCS` turned on,
+To create Sphinx based AOCL-Sparse documentation, build with the option `BUILD_DOCS` turned on,
-and invoke the `docs` target,
+and invoke the `doc` target,
 ```
 cmake  ../../ -DBUILD_DOCS=ON
-make docs
+make doc
 ```
-The updated documentation can be found under the `aocl-sparse/docs` directory.
+The updated documentation can be found under the `aocl-sparse/docs/sphinx` directory.

+**Note** Sphinx based document generation is supported only on Linux
-**Note** The document generation process requires a recent copy of `Doxygen` and a
+**Note** The document generation process requires a recent copy of `Doxygen`, a
-LaTeX distribution with `pdflatex`.
+LaTeX distribution with `pdflatex`,`sed`, python with `rocm-docs-core`, `breathe`, `sphinx` and `sphinxcontrib.bibtex`

 ## License
 The [license](LICENSE.md) file can be found in the main `aocl-sparse` directory.